Title 1 Parent & Family Engagement Policy & Compact

 Efforts will be made to ensure parents/caregivers are actively involved in the development, implementation, monitoring, and evaluation of the school’s Title I program, including the following:

-- Provide family members a voice in decision-making on committees, such as such as the School Innovation and Improvement Plan (SIIP) committee, the Action Team Partnership (ATP), and the Parent Teacher Association (PTA).
+- Provide family members a voice in decision-making on committees, such as the School Improvement and Innovation Plan.

 - Engage caregiver input when developing the School Improvement Plan (SIP), Title I Schoolwide Plan, the Title I Parent and Family Engagement Policy and Compact, and plans for use of Title I family engagement funding.